-According to 2000 Census data, 71.3 percent of Town residents have a high school education or higher.
+According to 2000 Census data, 85.2 percent of Town residents have a high school education or higher.
 This compares to 83.8 percent for the County, and 85.1 percent for the State.
-In the Town, 7.8 percent of residents have a bachelor's degree or higher.
-This is slightly lower than the number of persons with a bachelor's degree or higher in the County and State with 18.3 percent and 22.4 percent respectively.
+In the Town, 18.7 percent of residents have a bachelor's degree or higher.
+This is higher than the number of persons with a bachelor's degree or higher in the County at 18.3 percent, but lower than the State with and 22.4 percent.